Comment on: "Third-order corrections to the slow-roll expansion: Calculation and constraints with Planck, ACT, SPT, and BICEP/Keck [2025 PDU 47 101813]": Different functionals

 \section{Different functionals}

-In a quite recent work, \citet{Ballardini:2024irx} have presented ``an independent approach to the solution of the integrals compared to the one previously presented in the literature'', in which they have attempted to reproduce our results in the particular case where $\cs=1$, i.e., for minimal kinetic terms.
+Two years after Ref.~\cite{Auclair:2022yxs}, \citet{Ballardini:2024irx} have presented ``an independent approach to the solution of the integrals compared to the one previously presented in the literature'', in which they have attempted to reproduce our results in the particular case where $\cs=1$, i.e., for minimal kinetic terms.
 Although most of the calculations appear to be very similar to our previously published results, including the usage of Green's functions, some of the $\bsdiam{i}$ and $\btdiam{i}$ functionals end up differing when compared to ours.

 Independently of the complexity of the underlying calculations, Eqs.~\eqref{eq:calPz} and \eqref{eq:calPh} are just Taylor expansions in $\ln(k/\kdiam)$.
 As such, the ``coefficients'' $\bsdiam{i}$ and $\btdiam{i}$ are universal and should numerically match.
 As a matter of fact, and at least up to second order, one can check that other approximate solving methods, such as the uniform approximation, indeed lead to coefficients having numerical values very close to the ones obtained with Green's functions~\cite{Martin:2002vn, Lorenz:2008et}.